JNRowe/vim-configs/localcfg/menu.rst

 ``localcfg/menu.vim``
 =====================

-We all know the menu bar **steals** valuable screen real estate, but occasionally it can be useful for accessing hierarchical information.
+We all know that the menu bar **steals** valuable screen real estate, but occasionally it can be useful for accessing hierarchical information.
 Therefore we add a :ref:`toggle binding <gui-toggles>`, but also learn to use ``emenu`` for even easier access.